c-uhs/turnover/docs/conferences/ims-2020/abstract/abstract.md

-IMPORTANCE OF REACHING HIGH RISK GROUPS IN STI EPIDEMICS MAY BE FURTHER UNDERESTIMATED WITHOUT SIMULATED TURNOVER IN THE CONTEXT OF ASSORTATIVE MIXING
+IMPORTANCE OF HIGH RISK GROUPS MAY BE FURTHER UNDERESTIMATED WITHOUT SIMULATED TURNOVER IN STI EPIDEMICS WITH ASSORTATIVE MIXING

 ----------------------------------------------------------------------------------------------------
 BACKGROUND